sky-uk/ruby-bootcamp/tutors.md

 _Found in [`exercises/run-ruby`](exercises/run-ruby)._

-This exercise (paired with [debugging](#debugging)) is meant as an introduction to running Ruby and being comfortable interacting with it.
+This exercise (paired with [debugging](#debugging)) is meant as an introduction to running Ruby and being comfortable using the command line.
 Candidates are expected to experiment with the `ruby` and `irb` commands to understand how they work.

 Using the `ruby` command candidates should be able to run a file (using `ruby script.rb`), and run some Ruby code inline (using `ruby -e 'puts Time.now'`).

-Using the `irb` command they should get comfortable interacting with objects ready for the next exercise.
+Using the `irb` command they should get comfortable interacting with objects ready for the next exercise (using methods such as `Object#methods`).

 ### Sinatra